 SER332 is a beginner level course for students interested in learning foundations of graphics and basic principles of the game development pipeline.
 We do programming in C/C++ and use the OpenGL graphics library.

 The course includes 25 lectures and covers the following topics: course presentation; concepts of computer graphics; OpenGL overview; callback functions; vertex ; transformations (ModelView); transformations (Viewport); display lists and menus; transformations (Projection); linear algebra; fonts and OBJ files; mesh data structure; lighting; materials; and textures.

 My slides for each lecture are available below:

-There are four programming assignments. the last one is a comprehensive project where students create a 3D closed space that has 4 rooms and 1 hallway.
+There are four programming assignments. the last one is a comprehensive project where students create a 3D closed space that has rooms and hallways.
 It is a scenario for a first-person shooter game.
-Using the key arrows the user should be able to explore the rooms and the hallway by navigating forward, backward, rotating right, and rotating left.
-Each room have different (1) environment adjustments, (2) textures, and (3) furniture.
+Each room has furniture, light adjustments, materials, and textures.

 Code for lecture examples is available here: javiergs/SER332